 If you do not accumulate 30 hours during your 3-year maintenance interval and have not been granted an extension, you will lose your certification for failing to comply with the certification maintenance standard.
 If your certification has been dropped or revoked, you are no longer certified.
 If you want to regain your certification, you will be required to submit an application for reinstatement in either audiology or speech-language pathology, which includes meeting all of the reinstatement policies and procedures and submitting all of the required application materials.

 Yes, however, certification maintenance extensions will only be granted beginning December 1 (of the third year of your maintenance interval) through March 31 of the following year.
 Please submit your request for an extension by completing the ASHA Certification Maintenance Extension Request Form.
 It is important to note that individuals who request an extension are audited for the maintenance interval for which the extension is granted as well as the next interval.

-No. The 30 required CMHs must be completed within each 3-year maintenance interval.
-The Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC) determined that 30 CMHs every 3 years is a minimum number of hours that would demonstrate a commitment to lifelong learning and ensure currency in the field.
+No. The 30 required PDHs must be completed within each 3-year maintenance interval.
+The Council for Clinical Certification in Audiology and Speech-Language Pathology (CFCC) determined that 30 PDHs every 3 years is a minimum number of hours that would demonstrate a commitment to lifelong learning and ensure currency in the field.
 Most ASHA certificate holders are participating in more than 30 hours every 3 years.